 Experience management, surveys and feedback

 Some organizations use survey tools, such as SurveyMonkey and SoGoSurvey, to gather feedback from employees.
-These tools also provide reporting and data analysis that can help to measure employee experience and engagement.
+These tools also provide reporting and data analysis that can help to measure employee satisfaction, experience and engagement.

 Most employees have to open some sort of a help desk ticket or seek out information on a process, problem or particular topic in their everyday jobs.
 While service management is more of an IT function than an HR one, these tools are increasingly crossing over into the HR realm, enabling employees to open tickets for HR-related issues.
-Some service management applications, such as ServiceNow, also integrate with HRISes.
+Some service delivery applications, such as ServiceNow, also integrate with HRISes.
 Effective ticket management and access to a well-organized knowledge base or information repository are certain ways to maintain a positive employee experience.

 Although a little old-fashioned compared to current enterprise software, your intranet can still be a great place for employees to find information that can complement the experience provided by the other HR systems.
 Some companies can enhance employee experience by upgrading from a traditional web-based intranet to collaboration tools, like Microsoft SharePoint or SAP Jam.

 Another new trend in HR is technologies and strategies to improve health and overall well-being.
 If there's one way to improve not only the workplace experience of employees, but also their health and work-life balance, then this is it.
 Health and well-being applications cover a range of issues, such as sleep tracking, meditation and mindfulness, stress management, fitness and diet.

 Specialized applications are available – such as VirginPulse, LimeAid and Castlight Health – and some HCM suites include health and well-being applications or integration to the more common applications.